emmaguo/angular-poller/README.md

     // Get poller.
 This also starts/restarts poller. var myPoller = poller.get(myResource);

     // Update view.
+Since a promise can only be resolved or rejected once but we want
+    // to keep track of all requests, poller service uses the notifyCallback.
+By default
-Poller promise only gets notified if the request is
+    // poller only gets notified of success responses. myPoller.promise.then(null, null, callback);
-    // successful, so you should use notifyCallback. myPoller.promise.then(null, null, notifyCallback);

     // Stop poller.
     myPoller.stop();